-In August 2017, I will ride in a 7 day cycling event in Europe called the Haute Route to raise money for the Team Type 1 Foundation, a charity dedicated to “instill hope and inspiration for people around the world affected by diabetes”.
+In August 2017, I completed the 7 day cycling event in Europe called the Haute Route to raise money for the Team Type 1 Foundation, a charity dedicated to “instill hope and inspiration for people around the world affected by diabetes”.

 I am hoping to raise £5,000 for the charity (click here to donate & see the current total).
 As part of the training and getting race fit in 2016 I rode 11,000km and over 100,000m of hill climbing.
 This training continued into 2017 balancing the training with my work and family commitments reaching 10,000 miles (16,000km) in July 2017.

 Click on recent posts for details of the training and fundraising activities.

 A change in work assignments means I am traveling for work a lot more than I did in 2016 and getting the time to train has become a lot harder.
 So where possible I am trying to take my bike with me to continue the training and will keep this website up to date with regular posts of cycling in the different regions.

 As part of the training in 2017 I have visited Taiwan, Canada, Australia, Japan, India, Dubai, France and Spain with my bike.
 To read the posts on here about these trips and the training I am doing search on this website using the hashtag #cycling .

 The route for the 2017 edition of the Haute Route-Alps climbed from Nice on the south coast of france over mountain passes made famous by the Tour de France to Geneva in the heart of the Swiss Alps.
 Click here for a post on the details of each stage.

 Visit the Facebook page for regular updates on the different fundraising activities.

 If you are a local cyclist or business and want to get involved, please get in contact.

 About Team Type 1 Foundation